Your Love (Nicole Scherzinger song): Music video

 The music video for "Your Love" was shot on May 19, 2014, in Malibu, California.
 The music video was directed by Dawn Shadforth and filmed on a beach.
 Scherzinger took to Twitter to confirm that she was filming the music video, writing: "Beautiful day on the beach!
 On the set of my new music video for my first single... [coming soon]," along with a short video.
+The music video is later published on June 9, 2014, on Scherzinger's YouTube channel.

 The video depicts Nicole singing on the beach, with beautiful scenery shown and dances taking place reminiscent of a Caribbean setting.
 The video ends with Scherzinger sitting wrapped in a beach towel on the sand, with fire and lighting effects in a small forest appearing bright and colorful.

 Live performances

 Scherzinger first performed "Your Love" on the British chat show Alan Carr: Chatty Man on June 13, 2014.
 At the Isle of MTV festival in Malta on June 25, 2014, Scherzinger performed "Your Love" along with a number of songs which included songs from her former group the Pussycat Dolls.
 She performed while wearing black leather shorts and gold body chains and was accompanied by male and female dancers.
 On October 4, she traveled to France and performed "Your Love" along with "Don't Cha" and "Run" at the NRJ Music Tour in Saint-Etienne.
 The following day she sang the song for French television shows Le Mag and Touche pas à mon poste!.
 On October 15, she held an acoustic showcase of her album at Hotel Café Royal.
 "Your Love" was performed as the opening track.